pform-se/pform-ctf-koth-cheatsheet/README.md

 cat /dev/urandom > /dev/pts/ # and the number
 ```

-> HACK THE PLANET | pform-se and Itsnexn
+> HACK THE PLANET | pform and Itsnexn